Taos Air: History

 On November 6, 2020, citing "the uncertainty of current and future travel restrictions to New Mexico" due to the ongoing COVID-19 pandemic, Taos Ski Valley canceled Taos Air service for the 2020–2021 winter season.
 In early 2021, Taos Ski Valley announced that the resort would reopen on 26 November 2021 and Taos Air service would restart around that time.
 In May 2021, the airline announced summer service from July 1 to September 27 2021.
 Summer and winter service continued through 2022 under Advanced Air.
-For the summer of 2022, service to Austin, Texas was switched from the Austin-Bergstrom International Airport to the Austin Executive Airport.
+For the summer of 2022, service to Austin, Texas, was switched from the Austin-Bergstrom International Airport to the Austin Executive Airport.

-Beginning with the 2022–2023 ski season, Taos Air switched operators from Advanced Air to JSX Air using 30-seat Embraer 135 regional jets rather than the former Dornier 328JETs.
-The new service began on December 15, 2022, again with flights to Dallas, Austin, the Los Angeles area, and San Diego.
-The flights to Dallas continue to operate through Love Field, the Austin flights are back to Bergstrom International Airport, the Los Angeles flights are now served through the Burbank Airport instead of Hawthorne, California, and the San Diego flights now operate through the San Diego International Airport rather than the former Carlsbad, California Airport.
+Beginning with the 2022–2023 ski season, Taos Air switched operators to JSX using 30-seat Embraer 135 regional jets rather than the Dorniers.
+The new service began on 15 December 2022.
+The Texas flights operated from Love Field and Bergstrom International Airport as before, but the Los Angeles flights moved from Hawthorne to Hollywood Burbank Airport, and the San Diego flights moved from McClellan-Palomar to San Diego International Airport.
+With the change to JSX, Taos Air ceased using its own brand identity, but it remained contractually responsible for providing airline service at Taos Regional Airport.

+Taos Air effectively terminated operations permanently on 1 April 2024 when Taos Ski Valley allowed its airline service contract with the town of Taos to expire.
+On 23 April 2024, the town of Taos approved a new airline service contract directly with JSX.

 Operators

 Taos Air flights were operated by Ultimate Jetcharters for the 2018–2019 season.
 Advanced Air operated flights for the 2019–2020 season, 2021 summer, 2021–2022 winter, and 2022 summer seasons.
-Currently, JSX will operate flights beginning with the 2022–2023 winter season.
+JSX operated flights beginning with the 2022–2023 winter season.

 Fleet

-The Taos Air fleet consists of the following aircraft:
+The Taos Air fleet consisted of the following aircraft: